vectara/react-chatbot/README.md

 ##### sendMessage: `async ({ query: string; isRetry?: boolean }) => void;`

 This is used to send a message to the chat API.
 Send `true` for the optional `isRetry` flag to if this is retrying a previously failed message.
 This allows the internal logic to correctly link the next successful answer to the failed query.

+##### startNewConversation: `() => void;`

+This is used to reset the conversational context of the chat.
+The message history will be cleared and the chatbot will "forget" everything that's been discussed.

 ##### messageHistory: `ChatTurn[]`